zqfang/QPCR/README.md

                             'bioRep': using all data to calculate mean DeltaCT.
                             'techRep': only use first entry of replicates.
                             'dropOut': if sd < 0.5, reject outlier and recalculate mean CT.
-                            'stat': statistical testing for each group and target names.
+                            'stat': statistical testing for each group vs experimental control.
                             Default: 'dropOut'.
       --header HEAD         Row (0-indexed) to use for the column labels of the parsed DataFrame